catboost/catboost/catboost/docs/en/_includes/work_src/reusage/cli-regular-settings.md

 **{{ cli__params-table__title__default }}**

  Omitted.
-If this parameter is omitted, the validation dataset isn't used.
+If this parameter is omitted, the validation datasets are not used.

 **{{ cli__params-table__title__processing-units-type }}**